-According to the NIH, several age-associated factors could increase risk for elderly drivers.
+According to the NIH, several age-associated factors could increase the risk of traffic accidents.
 These include:

 - Stiff joints and muscles – This can include arthritis.
-Arthritis can make driving more difficult.
+Arthritis can make using a car more difficult.
 The disease can slow reaction time by impeding the ability to turn the wheel quickly or look back.
 Braking safely can also be more challenging.

 - Poor eyesight – Eyesight can change and worsen as you age.
 It can become harder to see things away from your direct line of sight.
 Driving at night or glare from the sun can cause additional problems.

-- Poor hearing – Hearing issues may prevent elderly drivers from hearing warnings on the road.
+- Poor hearing – Hearing issues may prevent senior citizens from hearing warnings on the road.
 Examples such as sirens from emergency vehicles or horns from other cars.
-Drivers must be able to hear and react immediately when they’re on the road.
+When behind the wheel, adults must be able to hear and react immediately when they’re on the road.